 Accommodation options in Thanga are limited with just a couple of home stays and one luxury resort by the lake side.
 If you’re the kind who wants to get a real experience of the place then the home stay option without a doubt is the best.
 The home stays are located in the village and by living with the locals, you’ll get to experience much more than just Loktak Lake.
 Home stay experience is highly recommended.

 Food options are very limited with a couple of small dhabas which serve Manipuri fish curry with rice and chicken.
 Vegetarian food is also available with dal, mixed vegetable and a few local preparations of potato.
 If you opt to stay in a home stay, then all three meals of the day and evening tea is taken care by the family.

-While travelling to Thanga, you’ll have excellent network with Airtel and Jio providing great cell phone coverage.
+While travelling to Thanga, you’ll have an excellent network with Airtel and Jio providing great cell phone coverage.
 Even while you’re on top of the hill for the sunset, the cell phone coverage is great.

-The best time to visit Thanga is during the dry months from end of October to end of March.
+The best time to visit Thanga is during the dry months from the end of October to end of March.
 Post that, the place is soaked with heavy rains and that makes travel around hard.

-When it come to travel gear, warm clothes are highly recommended since at night the mercury level drops considerably.
+When it comes to travel gear, warm clothes are highly recommended since at night the mercury level drops considerably.
 Mosquito repellant and a water heating rod are a must (since there are no geyserS) unless you’re okay having a bath with lukewarm water.

 Thanga is a fishing village which will turn out to be paradise for a rugged traveller and a living nightmare for a typical luxury tourist.
 Ideally, a couple of days is enough to explore the place.
 But if you want to soak in the experience, then you’ll need at least need three to four days in all.